-The school will arrange specialist training for staff on a termly basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis.
+The school will arrange specialist training for staff on an annual basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis.
 Designated staff members with suitable training and confidence in their ability to use AAIs will be appointed to administer this medication.
 As part of their training, all staff members will be made aware of:

-- How to recognise the signs and symptoms of severe allergic reactions and anaphylaxis. - Where to find AAIs in the case of an emergency. - [If the setting encompasses a wide age range and thus has more than one dosage of AAI] How the dosage correlates with the age of the pupil. - How to respond appropriately to a request for help from another member of staff. - How to recognise when emergency action is necessary. - Who the designated staff members for administering AAIs are. - How to administer an AAI safely and effectively in the event that there is a delay in response from the designated staff members. - How to make appropriate records of allergic reactions.
+- How to recognise the signs and symptoms of severe allergic reactions and anaphylaxis. - Where to find AAIs in the case of an emergency. - How the dosage correlates with the age of the pupil. - How to respond appropriately to a request for help from another member of staff. - How to recognise when emergency action is necessary. - Who the designated staff members for administering AAIs are. - How to administer an AAI safely and effectively in the event that there is a delay in response from the designated staff members. - How to make appropriate records of allergic reactions.